stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 success Install finished in 2.132s
 ```

-If you run into issues, please open a ticket on [GitHub](https://github.com/stackblitz/webcontainer-core).
+If you run into issues, please submit an issue on [GitHub](https://github.com/stackblitz/webcontainer-core/issues/new?assignees=&labels=&template=bug_report.yml).

 ## node-sass